About Seesaw Sign Up

 16 de Septiembre ( Independence Day- Mexican) vs 5 de Mayo

-Year Groups: 4th Grade, 3rd Grade, 5th Grade
+Grades: 3rd Grade, 5th Grade, 4th Grade

-Subjects: History, English Language Arts, Social Studies
+Subjects: English Language Arts, Social Studies, History

 In honor of the infamous cinco de mayo... we will discussed the similarities and differences between Mexican Independence Day and Cinco de Mayo.
 We will read some important passages found in our Britannica Encyclopedia,the National Hispanic Heritage Month Website and History Channel.
 We will also read a Newsela passage and we will create Costa's Level thinking questions and share with peers.
 This lesson will be lead by teacher and allow independent work time to create questions.